Villanova-AI/villanova_developers/docs/villanova09/docs/getting-started/README.md

 See the [Tutorial on Default Databases](../../tutorials/devops/default-database.md) for information on how to change your database connection, or modify the `dbms` setting in the `entando-app.yaml`.
 :::

-::: tip Entando Operator
+::: tip Villanova Operator
-An optional ConfigMap can be used to modify the behavior of the Entando Operator.
+An optional ConfigMap can be used to modify the behavior of the Villanova Operator.
 For example, on a slower network, you may want to increase the download timeouts.
 Refer to the [Entando Operator](../../tutorials/consume/entando-operator.md) page for more information.
 :::

 ::: tip EntandoApp Ingress Path
 To customize the ingress path of a deployment, refer to the [Configure the Entando App Context](../../tutorials/devops/entando-de-app.md) tutorial.
 :::
-### Deploy Entando
+### Deploy Villanova

-1. Deploy Entando by applying `entando-app.yaml` to your namespace.
+1. Deploy Villanova by applying `entando-app.yaml` to your namespace.

 ```sh
 sudo kubectl apply -f entando-app.yaml -n entando